 Observe the importance of setting the tone for your day and make it your resolution to jumpstart your day with a little self-care routine.
+Consistency in these positive habits creates a foundation for long-term well-being and success in various aspects of your life.
 Also, practice calm reflection and these other morning habits of highly successful people!

 2. Don’t Use an Alarm Clock or Snooze Button

 Oprah never sets an alarm, and she usually wakes up between 6: 00 and 6:20 a.m.
 Her secret to naturally rising in the early morning is by setting a mindful intention the night before:

 “I never set an alarm, I don’t believe in them.
 They are . . . alarming!